-Develop and execute a clear and compelling vision for integrating faculty teaching development with student support
+Develop and execute a clear and compelling vision for CTL

-To ensure the success of CTL's mission, the Executive Director will work alongside UNM Faculty and administration, CTL staff, and UNM students to build and implement a shared vision and strategic plan that promotes faculty development and pedagogical innovation, and integrates this with student learning support to foster a holistic approach to teaching and learning.
-The Executive Director will bring a collaborative and inspirational leadership approach, building positive relationships and trust with faculty, staff, and students to promote a spirit of community, equity, and shared endeavor across UNM.
-This individual will also work to enhance collaboration and communication across CTL's four functional areas to promote the integration of services and sharing of expertise.
-In addition, the Executive Director will engage in institutional strategy building to promote the value and importance of teaching and pedagogy, and champion initiatives to enhance instructional practices and course design to help address persistent equity gaps and improve the quality of educational experiences for all UNM students.
-The Executive Director will work to position CTL as a driving force in advancing teaching and learning excellence across the institution. by better incorporating and serving the diverse needs of all of UNM's campuses.
+To ensure the success of CTL's mission, the Executive Director will work alongside CTL staff and UNM students and faculty to build and implement a shared vision and strategic plan that promotes faculty development and pedagogical innovation.
+The Executive Director will bring a collaborative and compassionate leadership approach, building positive relationships and trust with faculty, staff, and students to promote a spirit of community, equity, and support across UNM.
+This individual will also work to ensure continued collaboration and communication across CTL's four units to promote the integration of services.
+In addition, the Executive Director will engage in institutional strategy building to promote the value and importance of teaching and pedagogy, and champion initiatives to enhance instructional practices and course design to help address persistent equity gaps.
+The Executive Director will work to position CTL as a driving force in advancing teaching and learning excellence across the institution by better incorporating and serving the diverse needs of all of UNM's campuses.